aws-observability/observability-best-practices/docs/en/guides/partners/databricks.md

 ![Databricks Spark Config](../../images/databricks_spark_config.png)
 *Figure 1: example of metrics namespace Spark configuration*

-## Key parto of a good Observability soluton for DataBricks
+## Key parts of a good Observability solution for DataBricks

 **1) Metrics:**: Metrics are numbers that describe activity or a particular process measured over a period of time.
 Here are different types of metrics on Databricks: